BartyMae/Bart_Tweaks/README.md

 ## Non-Upgradeable Carsomyr<br/>
 Replaces the non-upgraded version of Carsomyr with the upgraded version, but sets its magic resistance bonus to +10%, its price to 20,000, its lore to 100, and then disables Cespenar's upgrade path for it.
 Meant for use with IR/R, and reserves the Eye of Tyr for Purifier without unnecessarily gimping Carsomyr.<br/>

-## Set Summonable Flag<br/>
-Sets the "is a summonable" flag for all vanilla, SR, and atweaks creatures.
-Some mods, including atweaks itself, set these incorrectly and therefore must be patched late into the install to function correctly.
-Should correctly detect and work with "no summonables limits" mods.
-Does not actually need either SR or atweaks to be installed if you're using it for some other purpose - it will simply patch their creatures if it detects them being there.<br/>

 ## Revised Shapeshifting Tokens for SCS<br/>
 Hijacks SCS' improved shapeshifting tokens, rewrites their descriptions to the SRR/IRR format, and slightly revises some of their stats.
 Requires SCS's improved shapeshifting component to actually be installed to work.<br/>